-Many have been the algorithms proposed throughout the second half of the 20th century to estimate in real-time the main frequency of a certain digital signal, however, only a bunch of them are simple enough in terms of numerical complexity to be fit for the embedded software of limited computational-capability devices (like the Raspberry Pi). …
+Many of these algorithms have been proposed throughout the second half of the 20th century and are used to estimate the main frequency of a certain digital signal in real-time, however, only a bunch of them are simple enough (in terms of numerical complexity) to be fit for the embedded software of…

 Since the introduction of the first non-experimental digital fly-by-wire system in the F-8 Crusader, the exponential growth of the embedded control systems computing power has enabled the military aerospace industry to develop more efficient and agile aircraft.

 Generally, modern fighters are designed to be naturally unstable for the sake of maneuverability and agility, requiring the use of Flight Control Laws (FCL) to artificially stabilize the aircraft dynamics and to provide diverse safety-critical flight envelope protection functions, along with automatic or semiautonomous flight modes.